Maybe vs. May Be: The Simple Trick to Always Keep Them Straight

 Need a refresher on these?
 Check out our full parts of speech guide here.

-Which do maybe and may be fall under, though?
+But which part of speech do maybe and may be fall under?

 Maybe Is an Adverb

-Maybe and may be both are about the potential of something happening or being true.

-The main difference between them, though, is that maybe is an adverb, which means it needs to modify a verb.
-Most adverbs end in “ly”—which is why you can replace maybe with potentially.
+Maybe is an adverb, which means it needs to modify a verb.
+As an adverb, the word maybe means possibly.

-May Be Are Both Verbs
+May and Be Are Both Verbs

-On the other hand, “may” and “be” are both verbs, which means they express a state of being.
+On the other hand, the phrase “may be” uses two verbs, which can work as separate words.
+This also means that “may” and “be” express a state of being.

+Separated, “may” is a modal verb and “be” is a main or auxiliary verb.

+When these word are separated, “may be” acts a verb phrase that means “could be” or “might be.”

+Separated, the verb “may” expresses possibility where the verb “be” express a state of being.

-As verbs, the phrase “may be” will always modify a noun, e.g. “John may be at the dance tonight.”
+As verbs, the phrase “may be” will always modify a noun.
+Some example sentences of this are:

+The English language often combines two different verbs that, when placed together, usually convey a different meaning than the verbs do when they stand alone.

-Examples of Maybe vs. May Be
+How to Use Maybe vs. May Be (With Examples)

-The tricky thing is that they have similar meanings, which makes it more difficult to distinguish.
-So with that in mind, let’s look at the difference between these two words in context:
+The tricky fact is that they have similar meanings, which makes it more difficult to distinguish.
+So with that in mind, look at the difference between these two words in context:

 Correct:

-The first sentence is correct because “maybe” is modifying the verb, “will be.”
-If you replaced it with “potentially” it would mean the same thing, but if you replaced “may” with “might” it wouldn’t make sense.
-“Might be Deon” just sounds weird, right?
+The first sentence is correct because “maybe” is modifying the verb “will be.”
+If you replaced it with “potentially” it would mean the same thing, but if you replaced “may” with “might” it wouldn't make sense.

-The second sentence is correct because “may be” is referring to the proper noun, “Deon.”
+The second sentence is correct because “may be” is the action for the proper noun, “Deon.”
 If you replaced “may” with “might” it would sound normal, “Deon might be interested….”
 Sounds good, right?
 But if you replaced it with “potentially,” it would be weird.
-“Deon potentially interested….”
-Unless you’re a caveman, that doesn’t sound right.

 Let's look at some incorrect examples: